fabianoriccardi/RTCMemory/readme.md

     RtcMemory rtcMemory("/path/to/file");

-the filepath is an optional parameter, if you don't need the persistent backup you can omit it!
-Then you will initialize RTC Memory through:
+the filepath is an optional parameter, if you don't need the backup on flash memory you can omit it.
+Then, initialize RTC Memory through:

     bool result = rtmMemory.begin();

-*result* is true if there is some valid user data in RTC memory (or if RTC memory is not valid and filepath was provided, in the flash), otherwise is false.
+`result` is true if there are valid data in RTC memory or, if RTC memory is not valid and a filepath was provided, in flash memory, otherwise is false.
-Get the buffer containing your data:
+Get the memory area containing your data:

     MyData* myData = rtcMemory.getData<MyData>();

-Modify your data as you prefer.
+Modify data as you need.
 Finally, save data on RTC:

     rtcMemory.save();